raymondkeogh/doggystyle/README.md

 ----------

-The site must be structured in a way in order to effectively achieve the clients main goal.
+The site must be structured in a way in order to effectively achieve the clients main goals.
 Taking all the user stories into account it was decided that the main focuses of the site will be,

 1.	**Call to action** – sales message with 'book appointment' button.